marijnh/Eloquent-JavaScript/20_node.md

 {{index "command line"}}

-So far, we have used the JavaScript language in a single environment: the browser.
+So far, we've used the JavaScript language in a single environment: the browser.
 This chapter and the [next one](skillsharing) will briefly introduce ((Node.js)), a program that allows you to apply your JavaScript skills outside of the browser.
 With it, you can build anything from small command line tools to HTTP ((server))s that power dynamic ((website))s.

 These chapters aim to teach you the main concepts that Node.js uses and to give you enough information to write useful programs for it.
 They do not try to be a complete, or even a thorough, treatment of the platform.